-FIRE offers an eight-week, paid Summer Internship as part of our efforts to educate students about their rights at colleges and universities.
-This internship gives current undergraduates the opportunity to assist FIRE in defending civil liberties on campuses all across the country.
+FIRE offers a ten-week, paid Summer Internship as part of our efforts to educate students about their rights at colleges and universities.
+This internship gives current undergraduates the opportunity to assist FIRE in defending civil liberties on campuses across the country.

 - Learn the foundational arguments for protecting core rights in our free society through reading and discussion in weekly seminars with FIRE’s staff and other experts on civil liberties.

 - Develop activism plans for ensuring open discourse on campus.